 The WhichSchoolAdvisor.com Parent Survey has received a limited number of responses.
 The vast majority of respondents were fully or partially satisfied with the quality of education provided by the school and were confident that the school was meeting the learning needs of their children.
 The majority were at least partially satisfied with the feedback received from the school and three-quarters were fully satisfied with the disciplinary policy and implementation.
 Whilst close to two-thirds of parents would recommend the school to other parents, an emphatic 25% would not.
 Close to four in ten parents had considered moving their child to another school, although the same proportion agreed that the fees they paid represented value for money.

-Given the changes that have taken place at The English College over the past two to three years, it is perhaps not surprising that there is some concern among parents.
-If you are a parent, teacher or student at The English College and would like to share your experience, please do so by completing our survey here.
+If you are a parent, teacher or student at The English College and would like to share your experience with other potential members of your community, please do so by completing our survey here.

-Having seen the unsettled environment of The English College, with the opening and closure (and reopening of the Primary school), the comings and goings of Principals and outside organisations' involvement in the development of the long-term strategy for the school, and concerns among parents and staff about the investment in the College itself, WhichSchoolAdvisor.com's team had been hoping for signs of longer term investment and commitment in the school.
+Having seen the unsettled environment of The English College, with the opening and closure (and reopening of the Primary school), the comings and goings of Principals and outside organisations' involvement in the development of the long-term strategy for the school, and concerns among parents and staff about the investment in the College itself, WhichSchoolAdvisor.com's team has been encouraged by signs of longer term investment and commitment in the school.

 Its academic support through its staff and curriculum have never been in question, and we believe that the newly expanded all-through College will make an excellent facility for all ages once the upgraded facilities are in place.
-We hope that the investments being made in the substance of the school will also stretch to its staff and that there will be greater stability in this key resource.
+We hope that the investments being made in the substance of the school will also stretch to its staff and that there will be greater stability in this key resource - particularly in terms of its leadership which has been far too fluid in recent years.

 School fees in the Secondary school range between AED 51,556 to AED 61,765 per year depending upon year group which places the school mid table in terms of fees.
 Fees for the Primary section of the school have been reduced from those approved for Manor Primary, with fees in FS1 and FS2 reduced from AED 47,150 to AED 33,500, those in Years 1 to 4 inclusive from AED 49,450 to AED 43,500 and those for Years 5 and 6 reduced from AED 51,750 to AED 51,000.